KQM-git/TCL/docs/enemy-data/abyss-order/abyss-lector-fathomless-flames.md

 # Abyss Lector: Fathomless Flames

-The surface people ahve a slightly distorted understanding of what their name means, calling them "Lectors," when their name can also mean "exegete."
+The surface people have a slightly distorted understanding of what their name means, calling them "Lectors," when their name can also mean "exegete."
 Reading the word of grace grants them great power.

 ## Weakspot Details